rsmusllp/BurpSuiteReproducer/README.md

-# Burp Suite Request Simplification and PoC Builder (Reproducer)
+# Reproducer, Request Simplification and PoC Builder
 This extension aids in simplifying and formatting requests to aid in finding reproduction and proof of concept creation.

 # Installation